Valyon450/CryptoApp/README.md

 # CryptoApp

-Application is a UWP application for viewing information about top cryptocurrencies.
-CryptoApp is created using MVVM architecture and Dependency Injection and contains Business logic layer and Presentation layer.
+It's a UWP application for viewing information about top cryptocurrencies.
+CryptoApp is created using MVVM architecture, Dependency Injection and contains Business logic layer and Presentation layer.
 CoinCap and CoinGecko free APIs endpoints are used.

 ## Features
 - Display a list of top cryptocurrencies.
+- Display a cryptocurrencie page with exchanges information list.
 - Search for cryptocurrencies by name or symbol.
 - Toggle between light and dark themes.
 - Display candlestick charts for market analysis.

-### Usage
+## Usage

 Searching for Cryptocurrencies
 1. Enter the name or symbol of a cryptocurrency in the search box.